Money Basics: How much do I need to retire?

 ‘How much do I need to retire?’
 Is something we hear often.
 Here are two ways to work out how much you need to have saved and whether you’re on track

 The milestone rule

-One approach is to have a multiple of your salary at certain ages.
-The table below is a rough guide of how much you should have saved by certain age milestones.
+The milestone rule is to have saved a multiple of your salary at certain ages.
+This table is a rough guide of how much you should have saved by certain age milestones.

 For example, by age 35, you should have twice your annual salary saved.
 By age 40, you should have three times your annual salary saved.
 By age 65, you should have eight times your annual salary saved.